Mary Berry 6 Egg Pavlova Recipe

 Recipe Tips

-• Grease-Free Bowl: Even a trace of yolk or grease will stop egg whites from whisking.
-Wipe your bowl and whisk with a paper towel dipped in lemon juice before starting to be safe.
+• Clean your equipment.
+Even a tiny speck of yolk or a smear of grease on your whisk will stop the egg whites from foaming up.
+I always wipe my bowl and beaters with a paper towel dipped in white vinegar just to be safe.

 Mary Berry 6 Egg Pavlova Recipe